 Students must achieve at least a C- in all courses counting towards the minor.
 Elective courses with a museum studies focus are offered in disciplines such as history, anthropology, art history, art, computer science, biology, chemistry, education, economics, English, museum studies, and more.
 A complete list of these will appear in the online “Schedule of Classes.”

 Completing the minor in museum studies also requires students to complete an eight-credit internship.
-Upone consultation with the coordinator, a combination of four-credit and two-credit experiences may be used.
+Upon consultation with the coordinator, a combination of two-, four-, or six-credit experiences may be used.
 Students often complete their internships at places like the College’s Boyden Gallery, Historic St. Mary’s City, Jefferson Patterson Park and Museum, Sotterley Plantation, Calvert Marine Museum, and other institutions across the region, the nation, and the world.
 Students are advised to initiate contact with institutions where they would like to intern, though all for-credit internships must have a faculty supervisor and be approved by the Program Coordinator.

 The Martin E. Sullivan Museum Scholars Program